 Research

-My research interests include both development of statistical methods, as well as applications to carbon monitoring, national forest inventory, and remote sensing.
+My research interests include both development of statistical methods, as well as applications to environmental problems including carbon monitoring, national forest inventory, and remote sensing.
 Specifically, my work focuses on spatio-temporal statistics, dynamic models, small area estimation, and Bayesian hierarchical modeling.

 Publications